Sometimes, you need conditional expressions, which provide different values based on whether a specific condition is met. For example, in EX1:

 EX7: MA1 CROSSUP MA2, RSI CROSSUP 30, MA1>MA2, 150, 10

-In EX7, ESB waits for MA1 crosses up MA2 and then it waits for RSI crosses up 30.
-As long as MA1 is greater than MA2, it waits for RSI.
-Also, if it is waiting more than 150 seconds or more than 10 candles it goes and waits for MA1 crosses up again MA2.
+In EX7, ESB waits for MA1 to cross above MA2, and then it waits for RSI to cross above 30.
+As long as MA1 is greater than MA2, ESB will continue to wait for RSI.
+If it waits more than 150 seconds or more than 10 candles, it will go back and check if MA1 crosses above MA2 again.